4th Caravan Sets Out With Poor Salvadorans & Some Masked Men

 The illegal immigrants are dramatically changing the United States — our society, politics, all of it.

 Reuters made a point of the high crime rates in these Central American cities.
 They say that is why most are leaving.
+Many are farmers but if you look at the men in the photo above, they don’t look like farmers.
+The Reuters photo belies the facts of the article.

 El Salvador and Honduras compete for the highest homicide rates in the world, according to official figures.
 Both countries rank among the poorest in the Americas, Reuters reported.
 The people say they are fleeing the gangs like MS-13, but we have those gangs here now.